Zou people

-The Zou people (also spelled Yo or Zo or Jo or Jou) are an ethnic group, that is an indigenous community living along the frontier of India and Burma, they are a sub-group of the Kuki-Zo people.
-In India, they live with and are similar in language and habits to the Thadou people and Paite and the Simte peoples.
-In Burma, the Zou are counted among the Chin people.
-They are a hill people, "Zou" may plainly means "Hills" denoting the Zous are "people of the hills" or "of the hills", and "Zou" has also a different meaning in Zou language that is "complete" or another word for it is "finish".
-But, the Zou people believed that they incepted the name 'Zou' from their forefather 'Zou' or 'Zo', believed to be the progenitor of the broad Chin-Kuki-Mizo people.
+The Zou people (also spelled Zo, Yo, Jo or Jou) are an ethnic group indigenous to the India–Myanmar frontier.
+They are a subgroup of the Kuki-Chin-Mizo peoples.
+In India, they live alongside, and share cultural and linguistic similarities with the Thadou and Paites.
+In Myanmar (also known as Burma), the Zou are counted among the Chin peoples.
+They are a hill tribe; "Zou" may plainly mean "hills", denoting "people of the hills" or "of the hills."
+In the Zou language, however, "Zou" translates to "complete" or "finish."
+According to Zou folklore, the name "Zou" was inherited from an eponymous ancestor of the same name, who is believed to be the progenitor of the wider Kuki-Chin-Mizo peoples.

-In India, the Zou are officially recognized as one of the thirty-three indigenous peoples within the state of Manipur, and are one of the Scheduled tribes.
-According to the 2001 Census, the Zou/Zo population in Manipur is around 20,000, less than 3% of the population.
-The community is concentrated in Churachandpur and Chandel districts of Manipur in North-East India.
+In India, the Zous are officially recognised as one of the thirty-three indigenous peoples within the state of Manipur, and are one of the Scheduled Tribes.
+According to the 2001 census, the Zou population in Manipur was around 20,000, constituting less than 3% of the population.
+The community is concentrated in Churachandpur and Chandel districts of Manipur in Northeast India.
+The Zou people are predominantly Christian.